Tinkerforge/doc/de/source/Protocol_20.rst

 will be able to communicate with it.

 Routing in the new protocol is done similar to the way Ethernet switches operate.
-The routing tables are dynamic and are extended everytime a new packet from a currently unknown device is received.
+The routing tables are dynamic and are extended every time a new packet from a currently unknown device is received.
 Packets that have a currently unknown receiver are simply broadcasted.